 Check out our article – 3 Must Dos With Your New Veggie Saver.

 When used correctly Veggie Saver will not only keep your fruit & veggies fresh for 2+ weeks, but you’ll also waste less food, spend less on produce gone bad and help protect the planet by reducing plastic.
-Follow the steps below:
+An information booklet is included with each and every Veggie Saver.
+If you’ve lost it, not to worry!
+You can download an online PDF version here or read below:

 Cool machine wash your Veggie Saver, preferably with a plant-based detergent.
 Hang to dry in full sun if possible (avoid the dryer as it will shrink!).
 This critical first step relaxes the fabric and activates its water-absorbing superpowers, so please don’t skip it!
 Your Veggie Savers have been purposely oversized and as they’re made from 100% natural fibres, therefore they will shrink approximately 1cm on the 1st wash.
 Hang your Veggie Saver out to dry in full sun if possible.
 Avoid the dryer as they will shrink quite a lot when exposed to heat (again, they’re 100% natural).
 If you prefer or need to use the dryer then the good news is, once they have shrunk the first time, they won’t shrink further.